Black Hole Feedback, Galaxy Quenching and Outflows at Cosmic Dawn: Analysis of the SEEDZ Simulations: Numerical Method

 \subsection{Stellar and Black Hole Mergers}

-We allow black hole particles to merge based on the treatment originally implemented in \cite{Prole2022}. \smartstar particles are merged if: \begin{itemize} \item They lie within each other’s accretion radius of 0.62 ckpc h$^{-1}$. \item They are moving towards each other. \item Their relative accelerations are $<$0. \item They are gravitationally bound to each other. \end{itemize} As our BH particles carry no thermal data, the last criterion simply requires that their gravitational potential exceeds the kinetic energy of the system.
+We allow black hole particles to merge based on the treatment originally implemented in \cite{Prole2022}.
+Black hole particles are merged if: \begin{itemize} \item They lie within each other’s accretion radius of 0.62 ckpc h$^{-1}$. \item They are moving towards each other. \item Their relative accelerations are $<$0. \item They are gravitationally bound to each other. \end{itemize} As our BH particles carry no thermal data, the last criterion simply requires that their gravitational potential exceeds the kinetic energy of the system.
 When these criteria are met, the larger of the particles gains the mass and linear momentum of the smaller particle, and its position is shifted to the centre of mass of the system.
 Comparing the accretion radius of 0.62 ckpc h$^{-1}$ to the sink particle gravitational softening length of 3.1 ckpc h$^{-1}$ means that mergers will likely be somewhat suppressed within this initial suite of `low resolution' calibration runs.
+This initial set of simulations is designed to test the limitations of our modelling and hence we dub them the "Calibration" set.
+A later set of simulations will attempt to build on this initial suite.